Portal to main website: www.natsscifiguide.com.

 DOWNER, Ann (1960-) US author and poet, whose fantasy novels include The Spellkey Trilogy (1987-1993), Hatching Magic (2004), and The Dragon of Never-Was (2006).

-Whisper of Time, A (1994) Planetary archeologists discover an alien child in the Mayan-like ruins of an ancient star-faring race and, years later, try to persuade her to travel back with them to the same site.
+Whisper of Time, A (1994) Archeologists discover an alien child in the Mayan-like ruins of an ancient star-faring race, then, years later, return to to the same site in hopes of contacting her people.

 · “Comes close to achieving some of the same impact that Andre Norton’s juveniles had when they were new, before the horde of Norton imitators . . . [but has some] flaws” (Tom Easton, Analog, Mid-December 1994). **1/2

-DOYLE, [Sir] Arthur Conan (1859-1930) UK poet, ship’s doctor, and famed author of the Sherlock Holmes detective series, whose books of speculative interest include The Mystery of Cloomber (1889), The Lost World (1912), and The Maracot Deep (1927).
+DOYLE, [Sir] Arthur Conan (1859-1930) Scottish poet, ship’s doctor, and famed author of the Sherlock Holmes detective series, whose books of speculative interest include The Mystery of Cloomber (1889), The Captain of the Polestar and Other Tales (1890), The Lost World (1912), The Poison Belt (1913), Tales of Terror and Mystery (1922), The Land of Mist (1926), and The Maracot Deep (1929).
 Toward the end of his life, Doyle became increasingly interested in spiritualism and psychic phenomena, to the point of involving himself in the controversy surrounding the Cottingley Fairies photographs.
-Acclaimed short fiction: The Los Amigos Fiasco (1892) and The Terror of Blue John Gap (1910).
+Acclaimed short fiction: The Adventure of the Dancing Men (1903), The Brazilian Cat (1898), The Los Amigos Fiasco (1892), The Lost Special (1898), The Man with the Watches (1898), and The Terror of Blue John Gap (1910).

 On choosing a potential mate: “My instincts are all against a woman being too frank and at her ease with me.
 It is no compliment to a man.
 The bent head, the averted eye, the faltering voice . . . these . . . are the true signals of passion” (The Lost World).